deciduously/attendance/README.md

 ### Development
 Clone or download this repository.

-`boot dev` will start a hot-reloading development environment when invoked from within [CIDER](https://github.com/clojure-emacs/cider).
+`boot run` will start a hot-reloading development environment.
+Invoke `boot repl -c` in a new terminal and run `(start-repl)` to use a CLJS repl.

+To connect to CIDER, run `boot repl -s run` and use `M-x cider-connect` to `localhost` and the given `nREPL` port (not `9009`, this is the frontend REPL).

-`make test` will run an optimized production build at `target/`, build a release bundle at `attendance-v0.1.6/`, and create a `.zip` and a `.tar.xz` of the bundle at the project root.
+`make test` will run an optimized production build at `target/`, build a release bundle at `attendance-v0.2.0/`, and create a `.zip` and a `.tar.xz` of the bundle at the project root.
 It will then eventually run the test suite.

 Use `make install` for just the build, `make bundle` to put together the release bundle, and/or `make release` to produce the compressed archives.
 ### Contributing